fortran-lang/fortran-lang.org/learn/building_programs/build_tools.md

 {% include note.html content="appending with ``+=`` to an undefined variable will produce a recursively expanded variable with this state being inherited for all further appending." %}

-While, it seems like an interesting feature to use, it tends to lead to surprising and expected outcomes.
+While, it seems like an interesting feature to use, it tends to lead to surprising and unexpected outcomes.
 Usually, when defining variables like your compiler, there is little reason to actually use the recursive expansion at all.

 The same can easily be archived using the ``:=`` declaration: